-Incorrect: “Watch you’re words!
-Spell check may not sea words witch are miss used because they are spelled rite!”
+Watch you’re words!
+Spell-check may not sea words that are miss used because they are spelled rite!

-Correct: “Watch your words!
-Spell check may not see words which are misused because they are spelled right!”
+Watch your words!
+Spell check may not see words that are misused because they are spelled right!

 2Run-on sentences (no comma before a coordinating conjunction)

 Solution: Check to see if the clauses before and after the conjunction could be sentences on their own.
 If so, insert a comma before the conjunction.

 My dog barks at the mailman, but she’s too lazy to chase him.

 A sentence fragment is a sentence that’s missing a subject (the thing doing the action) or a verb (the action).